povik/fold/docs/QuickStart.md

 }
 ```

-The code of our program in full is here (TODO).
+[The code of our program in full is here](https://gist.github.com/povik/4ad96f11ee13864e606e4df09af95d69).
 It properly synthesizes into a pipelined RISC-V core.
 All the while the code can still be compiled with the machine code compiler.
 Note that the block we have added for proper sequencing, which was

 ```
 	if extra_delay1 == 1 {